 - You have any wealth or assets and you want to make sure that you have someone you trust managing that money or property if something happens to you.

-- You have a family business or farm and you want to hand it down to the next generation.
+- You have a family business or farm and you want an exit plan – to either sell it or transfer it to the next generation.

 Many of these things are true for most people- which is why everyone should have an estate plan.
 Estate planning involves making sure you and your family are secure during your retirement, during the end of your life, and after your death.

-What Should Be Included in an Estate Plan?
+What Should Be Included in Your Estate Plan?

 The right legal tools to include in your estate plan will vary based on your own wishes, the assets and property you have, and the unique needs of your family members.
 Parents of young children or relatives of someone with a severe disability may need to take very different steps than someone with a large estate which will primarily be left to a charity.
 The individualized nature of estate planning is why everyone should get professional legal help with the process.